-Furthermore, it should be noted that the Ministry of Justice automatically informs the Ombudsman about the outcome of investigations conducted by the Regional Public Prosecutors in cases concerning deaths while an individual is in the custody of police, i.e. where the individual has been arrested or is held in detention.
+Furthermore, it should be noted that the Ministry of Justice automatically informs the Ombudsman about the outcome of all cases concerning deaths and serious suicide attempts while an individual is in the custody of police, i.e. where the individual has been arrested or is held in detention.